This post has been updated and re-released to reflect recent gear recommendations.

 Advice from a Photographer and Pilot: An Interview with Leonardo Correa Luna

 An inspiring photographer who often uses this technique is Leonardo Correa Luna Correa Luna.
-Below is a quick interview with Luna, who is also a commercial airline pilot in China, where he provides valuable advice for successful aviation photography.
+Below is a quick interview from 2018 with Luna, who is also a commercial airline pilot in China, where he provides valuable advice for successful aviation photography.

 Grant: Tell us a little about yourself – where are you originally from?